JoshPaulie/goonbot/docs/league.md

 Goonbot has a couple of analytic commands for League.
 +++
 ## No name needed
-You can use any league-related commands without specifying a summoner name, the bot knows everyone's summoner name and will automatically use it as a default.
+You can use any league-related commands without specifying a summoner name.
+The bot knows everyone's summoner name and will automatically use it as a default.

 This means that if Josh wanted to get his last game, he'd just type `/lastgame` and not `/lastgame bexli`
 +++
 ## League commands are semi-synchronous
-Goonbot commands work asynchronously, allowing multiple people to use the same command simultaneously and receive their responses at the same time.
+Goonbot commands work asynchronously, allowing multiple people to use many commands simultaneously and receive their responses as the finish processing.
 However, League commands don't operate in the same way.

 As a limitation of using `discord.py` with `pulsefire`, league commands are (effectively) processed in a queue.
-So if 2 people use a league commands around the same time, the first caller's command must finish before the following is started
+So if 2 people use a league commands around the same time, the first caller's command must finish processing before the following is started
 +++
 ## Cached data
 A lot of the data that supports League commands is cached, resulting in much faster command execution times.

+- Some data doesn't change after it's been created, like match data, and can be cached indefinitely.
+  - This is great for commands that process many matches at a time, because we're not asking Riot for the same match's data twice.
+- Some data can be cached for a bit, like a summoner's mastery points.
+- Some data has be fetched every time, like a summoner's match list.

-Because data for a match doesn't change after it's been finished, match data is held indefinitely.
-This means if the match being queried (ie. your last game played) hasn't yet been cached, you can expect longer loading times.
+It's worth noting if you're querying a match not yet cached (ie. your last game played), you can expect longer loading times, because that data needs to be fetched from Riot.
 +++
 ## 'Summoner' Command
 Provides a few details like rank in each queue type (if any), current in-game profile picture, and top champion masteries.